Single Failure Tolerance (1FT) for HCI Reliability: Myth or Fact?

 We use the following data points in calculating data loss probability:

 - The storage system has 30 4TB drives in a single 1FT pool, and data is replicated in chunks across the entire pool.
 Rebuilds scale perfectly linearly in the pool.
-When the system is performing a rebuild, the data being rebuilt is read from the remaining 29 drives and written into spare capacity on each of the surviving drives.
+When the system is performing a rebuild, the data being rebuilt is read from the remaining 29 drives, and it’s written into spare capacity on each of the surviving drives.

-- The chance of a disk drive failing in a year was 0.76% in the Nutanix dataset , 2-4% in the supercomputing dataset , about 2% in the Backblaze dataset and as much as 8.6% in the third year of use in the Google dataset .
-We pick 2% as a reasonable “mid-point” for enterprise-grade drives.4
+- The chance of a disk drive failing in a year was 0.76% in the Nutanix dataset , 2-4% in the supercomputing dataset , about 2% in the Backblaze dataset , and as much as 8.6% in the third year of use in the Google dataset .
+We picked 2% as a reasonable “mid-point” for enterprise-grade drives.4

 - The probability of a disk drive developing a latent sector error in 2 years is 8.5%.
 We estimated from the data in that a drive with LSEs had an average of about 14 LSEs.
 While LSEs tend to

 be clustered, more than 50% of them are more than 1 MB apart in logical address 5; so, we assume that they could affect 7 different chunks of data.